What is Elbow Bursitis

 Fortunately you no longer have to settle for these ice cold methods that are uncomfortably cold against your skin, provide short term relief, cause ice burns, numb your skin and underlying tissue beyond feeling so you don't even notice the ice burn until it's too late and pool around your injury putting the cold everywhere except for where you need it most.

 Applying cold to your tender bursa and elbow joint is the first step in treating your bursitis.
-Then begin using the Elbow Inferno Wrap® to continue the healing process.
+Then begin using the Elbow BFST Wrap® to continue the healing process.

-Step 2 - Inferno Wrap® Blood Flow Stimulation Therapy™
+Step 2 - BFST Wrap® Blood Flow Stimulation Therapy™

 After the inflammation of your bursitis has been reduced with cold therapy treatment it is time to improve blood flow and helping to heal your damaged bursa is recommended for complete healing.